thekoma/docker-transmission-telegram/README.md

 ```

-Praise the maintainer of the code @pyed
+Praise the maintainer of the code [@pyed](https://github.com/pyed/) for his work on [pyed/transmission-telegram](https://github.com/pyed/transmission-telegram)
 \
 Have Fun